Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 33 - PostgreSQL/33.13 - Many to Many Relationships & Aliases/README.md

 The AS keyword is optional when setting aliases for tables.
 For example, writing `enrollment e` instead of `enrollment AS e` achieves the same aliasing effect.

 However, it is recommended to use the AS keyword when aliasing columns, as it improves readability and reduces confusion in SELECT statements.

+## Key Takeaways

+- Many to Many relationships involve two entities where each can relate to many instances of the other.
+- In PostgreSQL, Many to Many relationships are represented using a junction table with foreign keys referencing the related tables.
+- The `AS` keyword allows creating aliases for tables and columns to simplify and clarify SQL queries.
+- Aliases can be set with or without the `AS` keyword, but using `AS` for column aliases improves readability.